-To tune the new translation memory down, use the slider on the right that says More fuzzy hits and Faster lookup.
-You can move the slider towards Faster lookup.
+To tune the new translation memory down, use the slider on the right that says More fuzzy hits and Faster lookups.
+You can move the slider towards Faster lookups.

 The slider has three stops.
 Normally, memoQ offers the maximum number of matches.
 There is a middle setting, which gives balanced results.
 The setting at the bottom returns a minimum number of hits, but it is the fastest.

-To protect the translation memory against accidental changes: Check the Read-only check box. memoQ won't let anyone make changes to it - until you clear the Read-only check box in the Properties window for the translation memory.
+To protect the term base against accidental changes: Check the Read-only check box. memoQ won't let anyone make changes to it - until you clear the Read-only check box in the Properties window for the term base.

 You can add custom fields to the new translation memory.
-Each translation unit can have metadata in the regular fields (that exist in every translation memory) and the custom fields (that you add here).
+The details of each translation unit will be put together from the regular fields that exist in every translation memory and the custom fields that you add here.
 Every translation memory can have different custom fields.